-GPSS pioneered SatNav and tracking for police, military, business, and public, since 1995.
+This GPS Software pioneered navigation and remote tracking for police, military, business and the public, from 1990.

-See how to navigate with this GPS Software and GPS, then download and run it on your PC to see a demonstration.
+See how to navigate with this GPS Software (GPSS). then download and run it on your PC to see a demonstration.

-Run it on a Laptop or Pocket PC with a GPS, and this same GPS Software will work for real.
+Run GPSS on a Laptop or Pocket PC with a GPS, and this same GPS Software will work for real.

 The last software update was

 with GPSSppc v14 for Pocket PC based Smartphones.

 "where is the book ?"
 See User Guide to GPSSppc for Pocket PC and GPSS Guide for Windows.

 Radio Direction Finding

 e.g. tracking a radio transmitter - see picture on the right.

 Techys can add mapping to GPSS. e.g. maps from Bing and Google maps; sounds for spoken guidance.